Myanmar president Htin Kyaw resigns

 No reason was given, but there have been growing concerns in recent months about the 71-year-old's health after he appeared frail at official functions.

-Htin Kyaw became president in 2016 after landmark elections which saw the end of decades of military leadership.
+Htin Kyaw was sworn in as president in 2016 after landmark elections which ended decades of military leadership.

 But he was essentially a ceremonial leader, with long-time opposition leader Aung San Suu Kyi acting as de facto president.